jayjanssen/Percona-Pacemaker-Resource-Agents/doc/PRM-setup-guide.rst

 Pacemaker
 =========

 Pacemaker is the heart of the solution, it the part managing where the logic is.
-Pacemaker maitains a *cluster information base* **cib** that is a share xml databases between all the actives nodes.
+Pacemaker maintains a *cluster information base* **cib** that is a share xml databases between all the actives nodes.
 The updates to the cib are send synchronously too all the nodes through Corosync.
 Pacemaker has an amazingly rich set of configuration settings and features that allows very complex designs.
 Without going into too much details, here are some of the features offered:

    - location rules: locating resources on nodes based on some criteria
    - colocating rules: colocating resources based on some criteria
    - clone set: a bunch of similar resource
    - master-slave clone set: a clone set with different level of members
    - a resource group: a group of resources forced to be together
    - ordering rules: in which order should some operation be performed
    - Attributes: kind of cluster wide variables, can be permanent or transient
    - Monitoring: resource can be monitored
    - Notification: resource can be notified of a cluster wide change

 and many more.
 The Pacemaker logic works with scores, the highest score wins.